Nightscapes of Acadia

 It will be dark, a headlamp is necessary for light and also for keeping your hands free.
 A handheld flashlight is not a good replacement.
 Your headlamp should also have a red light function.
 Red light allows us to see without ruining our night vision.
 Fireflies aren’t the only insects we’ll see during this workshop, there will be mosquitoes in the evening so long pants and long sleeves are a good idea.
 Suggested items are found below.

-A $300 non-refundable deposit is due at the time of booking to hold your spot, the full payment is due 60 days ahead of the workshop start date.
+A non-refundable deposit of $300 is due at the time of booking, the full payment is due by May 16, 2026.

 Attendees are responsible for: